WJeanne1999/Interfaces--wave-tank/README.md

 Additionally, I investigate the potential benefits of using brown noise to enhance focus, especially for individuals with ADHD.

 Furthermore, I examined how technology has been used to mimic natural environments for therapeutic purposes, citing examples such as light therapy devices and visual weather displays.
-Inspired by these advancements, Creating my own interface —a wave tank controlled by an Arduino to visualize surf forecasts indoors.
+In result Creating my own interface —a wave tank controlled by an Arduino to visualize surf forecasts indoors.

 Despite encountering challenges with coding and integrating APIs, I developed a prototype that simulates waves.